 Modeling studies of anomalous NH extratropical cooling consistently show southward ITCZ shifts and accompanying changes in the trade winds.
 Climate models forced with cooling in the North Atlantic - by imposing a surface freshwater flux there that shuts down the AMOC's northward oceanic heat transport, for example - show an anomalous atmospheric energy transport northward across the Equator and a southward ITCZ shift (see the review by Chiang and Friedman, 2012).
-Intensified NH trade winds and abated SH trade winds, accompanied by anomalous northerlies at the Equator (similar to Fig. 1C), are most clearly seen in the tropical Atlantic Ocean in these simulations (Chiang, 2003; Timmermann et al., 2005; Vellinga and Wood, 2002).
+Intensified NH trade winds and abated SH trade winds, accompanied by anomalous northerlies at the Equator (similar to Fig. 1C), are most clearly seen in the tropical Atlantic Ocean in these simulations (Chiang et al., 2003; Timmermann et al., 2005; Vellinga and Wood, 2002).
 Although the same pattern of wind anomalies is not necessarily seen in the other ocean basins (Timmermann et al., 2005; Vellinga and Wood, 2002), zonally averaged wind anomalies clearly reflect those in the tropical Atlantic.

 We complement these previous modeling studies by exploring results from two different climate model simulations of Heinrich stadials.
-Both simulations are made with full-complexity general circulation models, run at roughly 3 degree resolution for the ocean and atmosphere.
-The first is the TraCE-21ka simulation, a transient climate simulation of the last 21000 years from the LGM to the present (Liu et al., 2009).
-It uses the coupled atmosphere-ocean general circulation

-- 220 model CCSM3, and it is forced with changes in the Earth's orbit, atmospheric CO2 concentration, ice sheets, sea level, and, during events like Heinrich Stadial 1 or the Younger Dryas, geologically-informed surface freshwater fluxes via river drainages into the North Atlantic.
-The second model 'simulation' is actually the average of four different sets of freshwater hosing experiments performed with the fully-coupled Earth system model CM2Mc, in - which the atmospheric CO2 concentration, ice sheets, and sea level of the LGM are prescribed (Brown and Galbraith, 2016).
-The CM2Mc experiments are run in four different orbital configurations, reflecting opposite phases of precession and obliquity at its maximum and minimum values of the last 5 Myr.
+Both simulations are made with full-complexity general circulation models, run at roughly 3-degree resolution for the ocean and atmosphere.
+The first is the TraCE-21ka simulation, a transient climate simulation of the last 21.000 years from the LGM to the present (Liu et al., 2009).
+It uses the coupled atmosphere-ocean general circulation model CCSM3, and it is forced with changes in the Earth's orbit, atmospheric CO2 concentration, ice sheets, sea level, and, during events like Heinrich Stadial 1 or the Younger Dryas, geologically-informed surface freshwater fluxes via river drainages into the North Atlantic.
+The second model 'simulation' is actually the average of four different sets of freshwater hosing experiments performed with the coupled Earth system model CM2Mc, in which the atmospheric CO_2 concentration is set to 180 ppm, and the land-based ice sheet topography and land cover type of the Paleoclimate Model Intercomparison Project 3 (PMIP3) LGM state are prescribed (Brown and Galbraith, 2016).
+The high-latitude land-sea mask and ocean bathymetry were also adjusted to close the Bering Strait and to eliminate ocean grid cells beneath ice sheets, but no attempt was made to represent other changes in sea level, given that such changes might introduce unrealistic features considering the coarse resolution of the model.
+The CM2Mc experiments are run in four different orbital configurations, reflecting opposite phases of precession and the maximum and minimum values of obliguity during the Pleistocene.
 The orbit's eccentricity is held constant at 0.03.
-Each orbital configuration includes a control and a hosed simulation, in which a 0.2 Sv freshwater input is applied uniformly over a rectangular area in the open North Atlantic ocean for 1000 years.
+Each orbital configuration includes a control and a hosed simulation, in which a 0.2 Sv freshwater input is applied uniformly over a rectangular area in the open North Atlantic Ocean for 1000 years.
 The mean state for each simulation is obtained by averaging the final 100-year-long period of the 1000-year hosing interval.
-In all cases we show the average of the four orbital configurations.
+In all cases we show the average of the four orbital configurations as a general response to hosing.